Official Manual

 Jack of SpadesJMIRRORChoose a neighbour and swap your Shadow with their Shadow.

-Queen of SpadesQMEDIUMChoose: take 1 number card from The Dark to your hand (you cannot take a Joker), OR take the top 2 cards from The Dark, add them to your Candle, then shuffle your Candle.
+Queen of SpadesQMEDIUMChoose: search The Dark and take 1 card of your choice to your hand (number cards or face cards J, Q, K; not a Joker), OR take the bottom 2 cards from The Dark without searching, add them to your Candle, then shuffle your Candle.

 King of SpadesKPURGEBanish all ghosts in your Shadow (to the top of The Dark; Siphon if suit matches the King’s suit and not Spades; Siphoned ghost to bottom of your Candle).